stuartcrobinson/autobot3_wdio/README.md

 * X  all files must start with //@ts-check (handled with eslint)
 *  do NOT use chai.assert - too easy to mistakenly code: `assert(x)`
 *  actually, don't `assert` at all.  each step should fail-fast. asserts are pointless clutter
-* X tests including visual tests must end with AutobotAssert.visualTestsPassed() - this creates soft asserts for visual testing.  (handled with eslint)
+* X tests including visual tests must end with AquaAssert.visualTestsPassed() - this creates soft asserts for visual testing.  (handled with eslint)

 notes: